-Last week psychologist and co-founder of The Bumpy Road, Belinda Williams shared her tips for new mums and mums-to-be.
-This week, she’s got more practical and useful advice for those who are currently navigating their way through motherhood for the first time.
+In the past, psychologist and co-founder of The Bumpy Road, Belinda Williams has shared her tips for new mums and mums-to-be.
+This time, she’s got more practical and useful advice for those who are currently navigating their way through motherhood for the first time.
 Most especially when it comes to dealing with the overwhelming feeling that comes with being a mama and dealing with the reality of what it’s really like to care for a baby day in and day out (spoiler alert: it’s not all sunshine and rainbows like a nappy commercial!).
 If you’re a new mum read on for your survival guide for the first few months…

 What should new mums do if they’re feeling overwhelmed?